NBKRedSpy/CardSurvival-LoadTravois/README.md

 <a href="https://www.flaticon.com/free-icons/thumbs-down" title="thumbs down icons">Thumbs down icons created by Freepik - Flaticon</a>

 # Change Log

+## 1.1.2
+* Fixes load failing if there is more than one Travois in the current environment.

 ## 1.1.1
 * Fixes mod not working for non English languages.
 Thank you to CialloAlone for creating the fix.